usnistgov/ns3-mxr/README.md

 # 5G mmWave Mixed Reality (MXR) Simulation

-This repository hosts the code required to replicate the findings discussed in our research paper, accessible here: [LINK TO PAPER](https://nothinghere).
+This repository hosts the code required to replicate the findings discussed in our research paper entitled: "A Simulation Study of mmWave 5G-enabled Medical Extended Reality (MXR)" by Tanguy Ropitault, Yongkang Liu, Richard Rouil, and Mohamad Omar Al Kalaa.
 Our study explores a 5G Medical Extended Reality (MXR) setup, in which a surgeon uses a headset to perform surgeries, leveraging the capabilities of MXR technology .
 Communication between the Remote Host (RH) and User Equipment (UE) occurs over the Millimeter Wave (mmWave) band.
-The traffic model used is detailed in [LINK] and represents a Reduced Function Headset (RFH), also known as remote rendering.
+The traffic model used is detailed in [this paper]{https://ieeexplore.ieee.org/document/10460522} and represents a Reduced Function Headset (RFH), also known as remote rendering.

 This ns-3 implementation uses three repositories:
 * [NYU WIRELESS UniPD ns-3 mmWave Module](https://github.com/nyuwireless-unipd/ns3-mmwave): This repository contains the core version of the ns-3 simulator utilized in our project.